Alkr04/Albin-Kron-Portfolio/REGAUGE/READEME.md

 </details>

-the shoot funktion starts when a player fiers a weapon.
-It determins if the player can fire, what fire mode the wapon uses, how meny shots per key press, if it fires like a shot gun based on the scripteble object stored as "gun". then it calls the bullet pool to send a bullet.
+The Shoot function starts when a player fires a weapon.
+It determines if the player can fire, what fire mode the weapon uses, how many shots per key press, if it fires like a shot gun based on the scriptable object stored as "gun". then it calls the bullet pool to send a bullet.

 <details>
   <summary>shoting</summary>